 Ralph then leaves the King's castle still upset, but upon seeing several of the racers nearby, he figures maybe he can explain to them to win the race and get his medal for him.
 However, his thoughts are sidelined when the racers come across Vanellope, who has finished a small pedal-cart she intends to use in the race.
 As Ralph watches, the other kids say she can't enter because she's a glitch, and then wreck her cart.
 Ralph scares them off, and Vanellope decides to make a deal with Ralph: if he helps her get a new cart for the race, she'll win back his medal for him.
 Ralph is at first unsure of the alliance, but agrees to it.

 Meanwhile, Felix and Calhoun have discovered the crashed escape pod, but no sign of Ralph or the Cy-bug.
-Calhoun attempts to use a detector for finding the bug, but it can't focus.
+Calhoun attempts to use a detector for finding the bug, but it can't focus because of the sugar particles interfering with the detector.
 As they continue on their journey, the end up in a pit of Nes-quik sand, and Felix is able to get them out by grabbing onto some Laffy-Taffy hanging from the trees.

 Ralph tells Vanellope to start driving, only for her to tell him that she doesn't know HOW to drive a cart!
 Ralph then uses his giant hands to help propel them away from the pursuing King and his police force, losing them when Vanellope directs him to a secret entrance near Diet Cola mountain.

 Inside, Ralph finds a giant pit over which Mentos stalactites hang overhead.
 When one drops into the soda, it causes a heated geyser to erupt.